davidcereal/dberger1989.github.io/_posts/08-22-2016-matrix-factorization-book-recommendations.markdown

 $${Ak_{m\times n}=Uk_{m\times k}Sk_{k\times k}Vk^T_{k\times n}}$$

 Since we’re adding in the enduser vector with their book recipe, we need to find a way of approximating a new row in Uk by folding in our new enduser vector.
-To get Uk, we can use the formula:
+To get $$Uk$$, we can use the formula:

 $${Uk=(Ak)(Vk^T)^{-1}(Sk^{-1}})$$